t3n0/notes/ubuntu/clean-install.md

 # Ubuntu clean installation

 A collection of useful app and programs necessary on every Ubuntu machine.\
-*Click* on the topic to open the content.
+*Click* on the topic to show the content.

 <details> <summary>
 GUI root access